 Talcum Powder Lawsuits

-As the manufacturer of popular talcum powder products, Johnson & Johnson is facing more than 1,200 lawsuits from customers in the United States who claim they were not warned about the risks associated with the use of talc products.
+As the manufacturer of popular talcum powder products, Johnson & Johnson is facing more than 2,500 lawsuits from customers in the United States who claim they weren’t warned about the risks associated with the use of talc products.

-In February 2016, a jury in St. Louis, Missouri, ordered Johnson & Johnson to pay $72 million to the family of a woman who died of ovarian cancer after using the company's talc products for 35 years, citing the company's failure to disclose the potential dangers of the products.
+- February 2016: A St. Louis, Missouri jury ordered Johnson & Johnson to pay $72 million to the family of a woman who died of ovarian cancer after using the company’s talc products for 35 years, citing the company’s failure to disclose the potential dangers of the products.